RonenNess/sini/README.md

 }
 ```

-You can write a corresponding ini file for it with values:
+You can write a corresponding ini file for it that looks like this:

 ```ini
 foo = 5
 bar = hello
 ```

-And then just read it directly into an instance:
+And then read it directly into an instance, with the `IniFile.ToObject()` method:

 ```cs
 MyObj obj1 = IniFile.ToObject<MyObj>("my_ini_file.ini");
 ```

-When using ToObject(), SINI will attempt to read any Field and Property with public setter from the ini file provided (using reflection).
+When using ToObject(), SINI will attempt to read any Field and Property with public setters from the ini file (using reflection).
-Note that the name of the fields turns into *snakecase* while in the ini file.
+Note that the name of the fields turns into *snake_case* while in the ini file.
 You can control this behavior, but more on that later.

 ### Nesting